Complex Trauma Surgeries in Nagpur

 Conditions Requiring Complex Trauma Surgeries

-Non-union and Malunion of Fractures: Cases where fractures do not heal properly (non-union) or heal in a misaligned position (malunion), requiring corrective surgery.
+- Cases where fractures do not heal properly (non-union) or heal in a misaligned position (malunion) require corrective surgery.
+Surgical intervention realigns the bone and promotes proper healing using grafts or fixation devices.

 Hip Fracture